ud-turkic/udtw25/index.md

 **Language Family:** Turkic

-## Call for Abstracts
+## Call for Abstracts (closed)

-We invite submissions for short presentations (10 minutes) on topics concerning UD Turkic treebanks.
-The maintainers of existing treebanks, as well as those in the process of developing new ones, are strongly encouraged to present their work and discuss interesting or challenging annotation cases.
+~~We invite submissions for short presentations (10 minutes) on topics concerning UD Turkic treebanks.
+The maintainers of existing treebanks, as well as those in the process of developing new ones, are strongly encouraged to present their work and discuss interesting or challenging annotation cases.~~

-If you are interested in participating in person and presenting your research in this workshop, please submit a short abstract (100 to 200 words) of your talk through the [registration form](https://forms.gle/VB9fBKDMrJdRucA16) by **June ~~10~~ 30, 2025**.
+~~If you are interested in participating in person and presenting your research in this workshop, please submit a short abstract (100 to 200 words) of your talk through the [registration form](https://forms.gle/VB9fBKDMrJdRucA16) by **June ~~10~~ 30, 2025**.~~

-The abstract should provide brief information about the treebank that you are maintaining or building, as well as the issues you would like to discuss in your presentation.
-Abstracts on other topics concerning the UD Turkic treebanks are also welcome.
+~~The abstract should provide brief information about the treebank that you are maintaining or building, as well as the issues you would like to discuss in your presentation.
+Abstracts on other topics concerning the UD Turkic treebanks are also welcome.~~

 ## Focus Areas